This story was first published in May 2022. It has since been updated to reflect the latest government policies.

 “Fifty-three percent of millennials have not bought a home because student loan debt either disqualified them or made it impossible to afford a mortgage,” the report states.

-Assuming a policy does materialize, it will have impact on two levels: At the individual level and as a systemic force that sways the housing market as a whole.
+Biden’s debt forgiveness policy could have impact on two levels: At the individual level and as a systemic force that sways the housing market as a whole.

 “An additional 171,000 likely student borrowers on an income-based repayment plan could also move within reach of affording homeownership under this scenario,” the report states.